leoocm43/frontend-exercise/README.md

 - Optimize the size of the initial site load
 - Maintain the status of the catalog (available and adopted) even when the page is refreshed
 - Reuse code properly
-- Automate actions to send clean commits to the
+- Automate actions to send clean commits to the repository
 - Add properly unit test

 Technologies and recommendations